Nursing Professional Practice

 Professional Practice at Maine Medical Center (MMC)

 We are proud to be an American Nurses Credentialing Center MAGNET-recognized hospital and have received our third designation.
-Only 2% of hospitals in the nation have achieved this honor.

 MMC offers many opportunities for nurses to thrive and excel in today’s complex health care environment.
 A state-of-the-art simulation laboratory, professional development opportunities within the hospital and strong national academic partnerships all support professional development for MMC nurses.